What do the ‘C’ and the ‘D’ in DiSC mean?

 CD-type managers like to create efficient processes for getting tasks done and tend to focus on results.
 They push their teams to set high standards and then meet those standards.

 Explore the strengths of CD-style managers and the assumptions that drive their management habits.
-Read more on our learning hub
+Read more on our learning hub.

 Working well with DiSC CD-style people

 People with DiSC CD personality types bring a lot to their workplaces.
 They have high expectations for their teammates, encouraging people to rise to the challenge.
 And they have even higher expectations for their own performance.
 CD-style teammates are generally proficient and resolute.
 You can count on them to follow through on even challenging projects and produce high-quality results.
-While tips for working with a CD style will vary based on your DiSC style, there are some general tips that can help you work better with your CD-style teammates.
+While tips for working with CD styles will vary based on your DiSC style, there are some general tips that can help you work better with your CD-style teammates.

 Communicating with CD styles